powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 }
 ```

-Note that, like generators, if no load is configured then all loads can be used with 100% shedding capabilities.
+Note that, as generators, if no load is configured then all loads can be used with 100% shedding capabilities.

 ### Phase-shifting transformer

-Phase shifting transformers can be controlled with the following syntax (default mode is fixed) :
+Phase shifting transformers can be controlled with the following syntax (default mode is fixed tap):

 ```groovy
 phaseShifter(id) {